geminiplanetimager/gpi_pipeline/documentation/usage/tutorial.rst

 ..
 Note:: It is important that the user follow the tutorial in the displayed order.
 Skipping steps will result in reduction errors (missing calibrations etc).

+..
+Note:: Although there is also a :ref:`tutorial for polarimetry data <usage-quickstart_pol>`, we highly recommend the user completes this tutorial first as the many aspects of using the GUI's are not covered.

 The GPI Pipeline GUIs
 ==============================